-This is what Redemption is striving to be.
-A group of people, continually embracing the gospel together and revealing that, in the midst of a world that desperately needs to hear it.
+This is what Redemption is striving to be: a group of people continually embracing the gospel together and revealing it in the midst of a world that desperately needs to hear it.

 Our life in faith cannot be in isolation.
 When God calls us into Christ, he calls us to be part of something.
 The Bible calls us a family and a body and a house to represent what we are as members of Christianity.
 Church is not something we attend, but something we are.
 This means the life of a believer should be interwoven with other believers.
 Everyday life is lived among fellow believers where encouragement, admonishment and help are regular occurrences.
 This community is not an exclusive group keeping others out but rather a testimony to the grace of God in bringing a variety of people together under their pursuit of Him.
 It is living illustration of the grace and togetherness of the gospel.

 We were not saved to keep the good news to ourselves, but rather to proclaim the excellencies of the one who called us.
 God is, even today, saving people and growing his family.
 Our greatest joy is to be part of that process.
 We are to keep our lives pure from sin even while living in the midst of it.
 Living out the gospel in this way among those who have not experienced it will be a shining light that compels them to ask about the hope that is within us.
 This is what Redemption is striving to be.
 A group of people, continually embracing the gospel together and revealing that, in the midst of a world that desperately needs to hear it.Doctrinal Statement